We would like to welcome Dr. Rob Campbell to our practice! To learn more about Dr. Campbell go to our veterinarian staff

 Scroll down to read the latest news!

-Colts Neck Equine Associates is a six doctor ambulatory practice catering to the needs of our clients in Monmouth, Ocean and Middlesex Counties.
+Colts Neck Equine Associates is a five doctor ambulatory practice catering to the needs of our clients in Monmouth, Ocean and Middlesex Counties.
 Our caring and experienced veterinarians are on call for routine and emergency care 24 hours a day.
 Current state of the art diagnostic equipment such as digital radiography and digital ultrasound can help diagnose those hard to find causes of lameness or help in your pre-purchase evaluation.
 Acupuncture and chiropractic therapy, extracorporeal shock wave therapy as well as the latest joint therapies like IRAP and PRP will help bring your equine athlete back to top condition as quickly as possible.
 Wether you have a standardbred or thoroughbred racehorse, show horse or backyard pet, Colts Neck Equine is pleased to be the source for all of your veterinary needs.

 Monmouth County: Colts Neck, Howell, Freehold, Millstone, Rumson, Tinton Falls, Oceanport, Wall, Upper Freehold, Middletown, Manalapan and surrounding areas.

 Ocean County: Lakewood, Toms River, Jackson, Brick, Lacey, Barnegat and surrounding areas.

 Middlesex County: Monroe, Englishtown, Old Bridge and surrounding areas.